 The 10400F is a locked CPU which means that there is no overclocking option with this chip, which is kind of a bummer if we look at the Ryzen lineup in which every CPU is unlocked.
 You do get a cooler in the box though, which is a nice touch.
 The 10400F also has no integrated graphics (hence the “F” in the name) which is one of the cost-cutting measures applied here.
 All the “F” chips in Intel’s lineup have their integrated graphics fused off, which is a good cost-saving measure as most people want to pair a dedicated GPU with these CPUs anyway.
 The 10400F is also limited to 2666MHz in terms of RAM speed which is a limitation of this CPU and Intel’s cheaper B and H series chipsets.

+Although it does come with a stock cooler, you can consider an affordable upgrade by taking a look at our list of the best budget CPU coolers.
 With that said, the 10400F is another option in the market that makes sense if the Ryzen 5 3600 is out of stock or really overpriced.
 It may not provide the highest FPS number out there, but it maximizes the value of your money when buying a CPU at this price point.

 Another great value option from AMD’s now-legendary Ryzen lineup is the venerable Ryzen 5 2600.
 This CPU was also a really popular CPU a couple of years ago and it is still a viable option for a budget-oriented gaming machine.
 The Ryzen 5 2600 is based on the older Zen+ architecture which has slightly slower cores than any of the CPUs listed here, but it is still a good performer in most games that are out there today.

 Related Roundup: Best Motherboards For Ryzen 5000 Series